To Home Page

 - Great sounding speakers (JBL LX44)

-- DVB-T USB stick with antenna (DVB stands for Digital Video Broadcasting)
+- DVB-T2 USB stick with antenna (DVB stands for Digital Video Broadcasting)

 My infrared receiver and remote control are not shown in the picture below.
 They are described in the next section.

-- I use a Ultra-Small Form Factor PC with a horizontal desktop case, that fits easily in my TV rack.
+- I use a Small Form Factor PC with a horizontal desktop case, that fits easily in my television cabinet.

-- With the DVB-T USB stick and a small antenna, I receive 4 Dutch channels from the air for free.
+- With the DVB-T2 USB stick and a small antenna, I receive 5 Dutch channels from the air for free in HD quality.
 That is enough TV for me.
-If you need more channels or better quality, use a DVB device for cable (DVB-C) or satellite (DVB-S).
+If you want more channels, use a DVB device for cable (DVB-C) or satellite (DVB-S).

 - I really like my two JBL speakers so I chose for a stereo setup.
 But you can also make a surround sound setup, if you like.